iscgar/cvec2/README.md

 #### `int vec2_shrink_to_fit(vec_ptr)`
 Shrinks the vector such that its capacity equals its size.
-You need to explicitly call this function if you want to reclain free memory after mutating the vector since the vector will not free memory on its own after removal of items.
+You need to explicitly call this function if you want to reclain free memory after mutating the vector because the vector will not free memory on its own after removal of items.
 Returns `TRUE` if the shrinking succeeded. `FALSE` otherwise.

 #### `int vec2_push(vec_ptr, T v)`